muratk5n/thirdwave/en/README.md

 ---

-Electricity is suitable as the *last* step in the energy chain, not the first.
+Electricity is suitable as the *last* step in the energy chain, not the first nor the middle.
 It can be generated close to its consumers, through fuel-cells..
 But since its storage and transmisson is too inefficient, its usage as the centerpiece of an energy system is problematic.

 ---